sam-hatley/Exploratory-Data-Analysis-Course-Project-2/README.md

 - There is no requirement to take such action on the data
 - I want the output to look as similar to other outputs as possible

-#### Filtering by City

-I want to start by city to reduce as much data as possible: as we're already aware that we're only considering data from two places

-#### Filtering by Year

 ### Total Emissions